siyuan-note/user-guide-en_US/General Operations/Markdown Formatting.md

-By default, Markdown written by SiYuan ((20200924101004-lcuaajy "editor")) is the Markdown text that is formatted and conforms to the standard syntax, which can be directly copied and pasted to other places.
+By default, Markdown written in SiYuan is formatted Markdown text that conforms to the standard syntax, which can be directly copied and pasted to other places.
 {: id="20210104091434-g9yf1q1"}

 After copying from other places (such as Web pages, Word, Excel), you can also directly paste it in SiYuan, and the copied content will be automatically converted into Markdown text.